blawok/crypto-quick-view/README.md

 ![summary](https://user-images.githubusercontent.com/41793223/51430799-6c1ecd80-1c20-11e9-80b1-e8edda7ce578.jpg)

-On the panels in the head of the page you can see choosen cryptocurrency, maximum an minimum of currency rate from chosen period.
+On the panels in the head of the page you can see choosen cryptocurrency, maximum and minimum of currency rate from chosen period.
 First graph is a Plotly (so you can play with it) graph showing open and close rates for given period.
 Second graph shows volume values and the third one market capitalization of a currency.
 The last one shows distribution of market capitalization for a given period.